 - After shooting, it may take some time to record an image to the card after performing noise reduction and merging the images.
 “BUSY” is displayed as images are processed, and shooting is not possible until processing is finished.

-- [Multi Shot Noise Reduction] is not available with any of these features: bulb exposures, AEB or WB bracketing, RAW or RAW+JPEG, long exposure noise reduction, multiple exposures, HDR mode or HDR PQ settings, focus bracketing, Creative filter shooting, or RAW burst mode.
+- [Multi Shot Noise Reduction] is not available with any of these features: bulb exposures, AEB, WB bracketing, RAW/RAW+JPEG, long exposure noise reduction, HDR mode/HDR PQ settings, focus bracketing or Creative filter shooting.

 - Flash photography is not available.
 Note that the AF-assist beam of Speedlites may be fired, depending on the [: AF-assist beam firing] setting.